AidenBrown21/AtlasChrome/README.md

 4. 🌐 If the service does not open automatically, connect to the link shown in the second terminal's Node.js 'Local' section (typically `localhost:3000`)

 5. ✅ Enjoy staying safe:)

+### Notes

+1. For back-end updates, remember to build/push Dockerfile for every change.